scorpjke/VQuick/README.md

 3) `Ctrl` + `C`: all-caps of the current word only
 4) `Ctrl` + `A`: toggle CAPSLOCK.
 All words will be typed in CAPS until it's turned off.

+Reduplication
+---

+Let's say you want to type the word `luôn luôn`.
+The best way to do it is to type `luôn` alone and then press `~` (without shift) to repeat it!

 General tips
 ----
 1. Don't choose words from the list.
 It isn't necessary and it slows down your typing.
 Just type the code and if you see that your word shows up as #1 then just press `Space` or `,` or any other punctuation mark.